ansible/ansible/lib/ansible/modules/extras/CONTRIBUTING.md

 If you'd like to contribute code to an existing module
 ======================================================
 Each module in Extras is maintained by the owner of that module; each module's owner is indicated in the documentation section of the module itself.
-Any pull request for a module that is given a +1 by the owner in the comments will be merged by the Ansible team.
+Any pull request for a module that is given a "shipit" by the owner in the comments will be merged by the Ansible team.

 If you'd like to contribute a new module
 ========================================